trachote/dp-cdvae/README.md

 ```

 # Graph Neural Networks
-DimeNet++ and GemNetT have been modified to compatible with crystal structures from [CDVAE](https://github.com/txie-93/cdvae) code.
+DimeNet++ and GemNetT have been adapted to be compatible with crystal structures by [Xie et al.](https://github.com/txie-93/cdvae).

 # References
 DP-CDVAE